Johan Jokinen: Formula Renault

 In 2007 he participated in six races of the Formula Renault 2.0 Northern European Cup with KEO Racing.
 He finished in 41st place in the standings with thirteen points.

 The following season, Jokinen competed in both the Formula Renault 2.0 Northern European Cup and Eurocup Formula Renault 2.0 championships with Motopark Academy & iQuick respectively.
 He finished fourth in the NEC standings, taking fifteen points-scoring positions in sixteen races, including a win in the eighth race of the season at Oschersleben.
 In the Eurocup, he took part in the final four races without scoring points.
 Even though he didn't manage to score any points he didn't finish off the season unnoticed as he during testing prior to the qualifying at both race-weekends were consistently within the top five drivers.

 He decided to stay with iQuick for the winter testing and the 2009 season as they merged with the famous Formula Renault 3.5 team Draco Racing to become Draco Junior Team.
 Jokinen was appointed the team's first-driver and named as Draco Young Driver Project.

-But as the team underperformed and met economical misfortune Jokinen left the team already after the second round at Spa-Francorshamps.
+But as the team underperformed and met economical misfortune Jokinen left the team already after the second round at Spa-Francorchamps.